MiguelFLima/portfolio-2023/README.md

-# This is my portfolio made with react, sass, animate.css, loaders.css emailjs.
+# This is my portfolio

+## Made with:

+- ReactJS
+- Sass
+- Animate.css
+- loaders.css
+- emailJS

-## soon I will add the projects page
+### soon I will add more projects to the projects page